MileHacker Logo

 • Other common connection points include Calgary (YYC) or Edmonton (YEG).

-• Plan your international itinerary to have a connecting flight through one of these Canadian cities.
+• Plan your international itinerary to include a connecting flight through one of these Canadian cities.

 • Dollar Flight Club can help find deals.